All Episodes

 And I think we're making forward progress.

-In terms of just more broadly, where does all of this go for America?
+In terms of just more broadly, where does all of this go for Americans?

-Americans and and and like how should how should you know average let's say investors business owners, even young people be thinking about like the political, cultural sort of macro situation.
+And how should average, let's say, investors, business owners, even young people be thinking about the political, cultural sort of macro situation?

-You know, this guides a lot of our investing, I would say, in startups is I think that the sort of challenges that Gen Z and Gen Alpha are facing in combination with everything else going on in the world lead us to think that this will be an era of greater instability, greater political radicalism, of course, right?
+I think that the sort of challenges that Gen Z and Gen Alpha are facing in combination with everything else going on in the world lead us to think that this will be an era of greater instability, sort of greater political radicalism, of course, right?

 Deglobalization is another theme that we think a lot about, right?

-So in a world where people are more conscious of people like Soren Parek, who we just talked about, and more opposed to it, expecting more tariffs to go up, expecting more focus on sort of domestic labor.
+So in a world where people are more conscious of people like Sorin Parekh, who we just talked about, and more opposed to it, expecting more tariffs to go up, expecting more focus on sort of domestic labor.

 And really what a lot of that should hopefully do is actually begin to solve the social trust problem.